Home

 Why WTI Crude Oil Matters

 WTI crude oil is one of the most important pricing benchmarks in the U.S. energy market.
-Traders, investors, analysts, and businesses watch it to understand domestic oil trends, refinery economics, and broader changes in energy costs.
+Traders, investors, analysts, refiners, and businesses use WTI pricing to understand domestic oil trends, refinery economics, and broader changes in energy costs.
+Because crude oil influences transportation, manufacturing, and consumer fuel prices, movements in WTI can have ripple effects throughout the economy.
+Monitoring WTI helps market participants evaluate both current energy conditions and future expectations.
 See how this has evolved over time in the 5 year price chart .

 Related Energy Pages